 Mitigation: Existing steps outline the procedures to the call center employees of VES, which are the first line of Veteran communications.
 This and role-based security groups help secure the IT side of the PII management process.
-Per prior statements, the process and frameworks governing PII and PHI are defined under VA and NIST standards and followed by all VES employees.
-Furthermore, all employees must undergo annual PII training through the TMS process.
+VES does not originate the PII data, thus the VA is relied upon to offer redress for any wrong PII information..